 The Acts model

-ii] They were a home centred community.
+ii] They were a home based community.
 They used their homes for fellowship.
-Their renewed life-style released time for intimate fellowship.
-Act.2:42-47, 16:15.
-"Breaking bread from house to house."
-A Christian group dedicated to release time, so they can use their homes as centres of intimate fellowship, will soon experience a heightened sense of oneness.
+Their renewed life-style released time for intimate fellowship, Act.2:42-47, 16:15 - "breaking bread from house to house."
+A Christian group dedicated to release time, so they can use their homes as centers of intimate fellowship, will soon experience a heightened sense of oneness.
 Regular small group meetings, teas, coffee mornings, intimate prayer times, occasional visits, etc., all help to develop a sense of community.

 iv] They were a sharing community.
-They shared their resources.
-Act.2:43-47, 4:32-37, 5:1-11, 6:1-7.
+They shared their resources, Act.2:43-47, 4:32-37, 5:1-11, 6:1-7.
 They didn't just give of their surplus income, in fact, they dipped into capital reserves, selling property to aid the needy.
 This doesn't mean that everyone donated everything.
 Private property was still owned by church members (homes, businesses...) - sharing was voluntary.
 Yet, the church members freely gave to meet any need.
-They happily gave up their rights to private property for the kingdom.
-"No one said that any of the things which he possessed was his own."
-The Jerusalem church was doing nothing more than continuing the pattern of economic sharing practised by Jesus.
-He and his disciples had a common purse, Jn.13:29.
-They shared financial resources, Lk.8:1-3.
+They happily gave up their rights to private property for the kingdom - "no one said that any of the things which he possessed was his own."
+The Jerusalem church was doing nothing more than continuing the pattern of economic sharing practiced by Jesus.
+Jesus and his disciples had a common purse, Jn.13:29; they shared financial resources, Lk.8:1-3.
 The economic resources of the entire Christian community was available to any disciple in a time of need, or in their service to the Lord, Mk.10:29-30.
 A Christian group today, enthusiastically living out a simple life-style, is well able to release substantial funds for the common use of the fellowship in the service of the Lord.

 vi] They were a spiritual community.
 "They devoted themselves to the apostles teaching, and to the fellowship, to the breaking of bread, and to prayers"...
 "Every day they continued to meet together in the temple courts... praising God", Acts 2.
 Again, a dedicated group can develop effective patterns of prayer, Bible study, worship....